adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 # Intro

 If you're a developer on a Unix-like system you probably have a lot of dotfiles in your `$HOME` folder.
 Files like `.bashrc`, `.zshrc` and others.
-Most people will probably have had their first encounter with `.bashrc` when they needed to add something to their `$PATH` or define some other environment variable.
+Most people will probably have had their first encounter with `.bashrc` when they needed to add something to their `$PATH`.
 These files are used to configure various parts of your system including any software you use during development.

 It is my belief that by starting to pay attention to them and being aware of their structure and what you add to them you'll gain a lot of knowledge about how your system works.
 This will make it easier to customize your development experience, fix any issues that you may encounter and also replicate the experience on another machine.